askonomm/tobey/README.md

 # Tobey

 A (in-progress) static site generator written in C++.
-It follows a "not invented here" approach where everything that doesn't come with C++ standard library is written from scratch, such as the modular Markdown, FrontMatter and YAML parsers used.
+It follows a "not invented here" approach where everything that doesn't come with C++ standard library is written from scratch, such as the Markdown, FrontMatter and YAML parsers used.

 ## Progress